enio23/covid_ilp/README.md

 # covid_ilp
-Implementation of an ILP model for optimisation of the COVID-19 supply-chain network
+Implementation of an ILP model for optimisation of the COVID-19 vaccine supply-chain network